GoogleCloudPlatform/DataflowTemplates/v2/spanner-change-streams-to-sink/README_Spanner_Change_Streams_to_Sink.md

 * **metadataInstance** (Cloud Spanner Instance to store metadata when reading from changestreams): This is the instance to store the metadata used by the connector to control the consumption of the change stream API data.
 * **metadataDatabase** (Cloud Spanner Database to store metadata when reading from changestreams): This is the database to store the metadata used by the connector to control the consumption of the change stream API data.
 * **sinkType** (Type of sink to write the data to): The type of sink where the data will get written to.
+* **sessionFilePath** (Session File Path in Cloud Storage): Session file path in Cloud Storage that contains mapping information from HarbourBridge.

 ### Optional Parameters